vranac/hugo-blog/content/post/2016-05-09-introducing-erdammer.markdown

 ---

-Lately I have been looking into tools that can help us generate Entity Relationship Diagrams from database schema, and to create some kind of editable format that can be then integrated with rest of the documentation and transformed by Sphinx to html.
+Lately I have been looking into tools that can help us generate Entity Relationship Diagrams from database schema of any RDBMS (provided there is a driver), and to create some kind of editable format that can be then integrated with rest of the documentation and transformed by Sphinx to html.
 <!--more-->